Ownership: Modern Western views

 In modern western politics, some people believe that exclusive ownership of property underlies much social injustice, and facilitates tyranny and oppression on an individual and societal scale.
 Others consider the striving to achieve greater ownership of wealth as the driving factor behind human innovation and technological advancement and increasing standards of living.
-Some support the latter view, believing that ownership is necessary for liberty itself.
+Some support the latter view, believing that ownership is necessary for liberty itself, while others believe liberty is only possible with absolute relinquishment of ownership.

 Ownership society

 Ownership society was a political slogan used by United States President George W. Bush to promote a series of policies aimed to increase the control of individual citizens over health care and social security payments and policies.
 Critics have claimed that slogan hid an agenda that sought to implement tax cuts and curtail the government's role in health care and retirement saving.